Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 • Every provider is trained in Dr. Dawn's Pelvic & Core Reset™ Method

-• We integrate physical therapy, scar tissue work, and therapeutic Pilates for lasting results
+• We integrate pelvic floor rehabilitation, scar tissue work, and therapeutic Pilates for lasting recovery

 Women’s health physical therapy Encinitas California

 Hysterectomy Recovery Looks Different for Every Woman.
-We Work With All of It.
+We Meet You Where You Are.

-At Revive, we work with women at every stage of hysterectomy recovery — from the early weeks post-surgery to years later when something still does not feel right.
-If you are dealing with any of the following, we can help.
+At Revive, we work with women at every stage of hysterectomy recovery — from women planning ahead for surgery to women addressing issues that developed years after.
+If you're in any of the following situations, we can help.

-• Urinary leakage or urgency that developed or worsened after surgery
+• New urinary incontinence that developed after surgery

 A beige, aged, and distressed background with splatters, scratches, and worn spots.